Sensor box IMU with AHRS

 https://ingenieur-glaser.de/Kontakt/ – Contact

-#ESP32 #Arduino #microcontroller #electricalengineering #prototyping #hardwaredevelopment #engineer #Cplusplus #Goldcap #3Dprinting #Cnc
+#ESP32 #Arduino #microcontroller #electrical engineering #prototype construction #hardware development #engineer #Cplusplus #Goldcap #3Dprinting #Cnc

 The field of application

 The sensor box was developed for the joint research project of RWE Nuclear and the Fraunhofer IGD.
-The sensor is used in a system that employs an industrial robot to decontaminate radioactively contaminated plant components of nuclear power plants.
+The sensor is used in a system that decontaminates radioactively contaminated plant parts from nuclear power plants using an industrial robot.

 to the press release from RWE Nuclear